klaidaazizi/Mastermind-game/README.md

 - At the right of the board, there is the leaderboard, which displays the last 2 winners of the game.
 - If there is no leaderboard text file, the program creates a new one and adds the winner accordingly.
 - The user also has the option to quit the game, by clicking on the quit gif, which will exit out of the game after another click.

+Game is coded using Python and the Turtle library